bkg2018/Bluety/docs/08-Installing and Wiring.md

 ### RESET<A id="a41"></A>

-The reset button is particularly useful for the PiZero Terminal users as it generaly requires a reset after switching the computer ON, but it also serves when a program freezes the computer, as crashing bugs can lock a Z-80 much easier than a modern CPU.
+The reset button is particularly useful for the PiZero Terminal users as it may require a reset after switching the computer ON, but it also serves when a program freezes the computer, as crashing bugs can lock a Z-80 much more easily than a modern CPU.

 ### SC126<A id="a42"></A>